How To Count Rows in Garter and Stocking Stitch

 So, I hope this has helped you figure out how many rows you've currently knitted and keeps you on track in the future.
 If you have any questions let me know and I'll do my best to help!

 If you would love to learn to knit but have always felt as though you don't have the creativity or skills to do it, then I'm here to prove you wrong.

 I created a knitting e-Course for absolute beginners.
-In this two week course, you learn absolutely everything you would ever need to know to get started, and you get access to the dedicated Facebook group where you can get 1-on-1 help whenever you need it.
-PLUS, it’s FREE!
-If you’re interested in learning a new hobby, just sign up now to register for the course!
+In this course, you learn absolutely everything you would ever need to know to get started, PLUS, it's FREE!
+If you're interested in learning a new hobby, just sign up now to register for the course!